apache-spark-on-k8s/spark-integration/README.md

 # Integration test customization

-Configuration of the integration test runtime is done through passing different Java system properties to the Maven command.
+Configuration of the integration test runtime is done through passing different arguments to the test script.
 The main useful options are outlined below.

 ## Use a non-local cluster